 Payments can be initiated either from an account already connected through the finX API or as a standalone payment.

 The standalone payments are a good option if you are not interested in account and transaction information of the user, but simply want to initiate a bank transfer from the end user's account.
-Standalone payments can either be executed in the scope of a finX user or in the scope of the client's rights with Basic
+Standalone payments can either be executed in the scope of a finX user or in the scope of the client's rights with Basic authentication.
+When standalone payments are executed in the context of a user, you can take advantage of storing the login credentials with the finX platform, without the need to provide them again for subsequent payments from the same debtor account.
+Payments executed in the context of a client are the best solution for simple one-off payments.

 Flow description